JUSTICE SOCIETY OF AMERICA

 Action Comics #20 (Jan.
 1940), JSA: Classified #20 (Feb.
 2007)

 Scientist Terry Curtis is kidnapped by the Ultra-Humanite and forced to build an atomic disintegrator for the villain.
-NOTE: Terry Curtis later became the villain Cyclotron.
+NOTE: Terry Curtis later becomes the villain Cyclotron.

 Action Comics #21 (Feb.
 1940)